ShravanTata/farms_network/ducks/source/index.rst

 .. warning:: Farmers are currently busy!
 Documentation is work in progress!!

-farms network provides commonly used neural models for locomotion circuits.

-A neural network simulation library designed for simulating sparse neural networks with models such as leaky integrators with efficient computing through Cython and future GPU integration.
+A neural network simulation library designed for simulating sparse neural networks written primrarily in python with efficient computing handled through Cython.
+Farms network provides commonly used neural models for locomotion circuits.

 =============
  Introduction